Paying for College

 Tax Credits

-The American Opportunity Credit has been extended in the recent Tax Cuts and Jobs Act (TCJA) making it available to a broader range of taxpayers, including many with higher incomes and those who owe no tax.
+The American Opportunity Credit is available to a broad range of taxpayers, including many with higher incomes and those who owe no tax.
 The credit may be claimed for four post-secondary education years.
 Many of those eligible will qualify for the maximum annual credit of $2,500 per student.
 The full credit is available to individuals whose modified adjusted gross income is $80,000 or less, or $160,000 or less for married couples filing a joint return.
 The credit is phased out for taxpayers with incomes above these levels.
 These income limits are higher than under the existing Hope and Lifetime Learning credits.